Skip navigation

 In its initial survey from January 2021, the Department proposed building a new primary school on the site of Indooroopilly State High School, at Ward St and Canarvon St. Many residents felt the initial consultation was very limited and not sufficient, so I took this to the Department and Minister and asked them to do more to find the best possible site.
 The Department then opened consultation considering both the Indooroopilly State High School site and a second proposed location at the former Toowong Bowls Club on Gailey Rd.
 In December 2021, the State Government announced that the new school location would be the former Toowong Bowls Club site.
 I was actively involved in this consultation, communicated with hundreds of residents via email, and represented the community on a number of issues during this process.
 You can find out more about this here.

-In August 2022, I met with Education Minister Grace Grace and she let me know that the Government is reconsidering the Bowls Club location.
-She said that this is due to both the concerns our community has raised about the Toowong Bowlo site (including flooding, traffic, and impacts on green space and the federally protected flying fox colony) and the fact that the enrolment pressures that underpinned the business case for this urgent proposal have eased, they’re now formally reconsidering the location.
+In August 2022, the Minister advised that the Government was reconsidering the Bowls Club location, due to both the concerns our community has raised about the Toowong Bowlo site (including flooding, traffic, and impacts on green space and the federally protected flying fox colony) and the fact that the enrolment pressures that underpinned the business case for this urgent proposal have eased.
 It’s frustrating that the proposed January 2024 opening date will be delayed but I'm glad we have an opportunity to select a better location.

 I’ve discussed a few options with the department, including a smaller school at the Tricare site, a site next to the Taringa train station that could incorporate much-needed accessibility upgrades, or the former Woolies site in Toowong.
 If you have an idea for a new school site that’s big enough to allow buildings and play space, close to public transport, and doesn’t result in a loss of public green space, let me know via email at [email protected].